 We also manually collected and digitized confidential, firm-level data from the Second Industrial Survey, conducted by Statistics China in 1985 and declassified for this project.
 This survey is the first and the most comprehensive dataset on Chinese industrial enterprises between 1949 and the early 1990s.
 It covers more than 40 industries within the industrial sector, containing firm-level data for the 7,592 largest firms operating in China in 1985.
 The survey gathered data on each firm's output, sales, profits, fixed assets, raw materials, total wages, number of employees, finished product inventory, main products, production equipment, and year of establishment.
 Using name, location, and province, we manually and uniquely matched all 139 firms that were part of the 156 Projects to their performance in 1985.
-To the best of our knowledge, this paper is the first to systematically use Chinese steel-plant-level data and firm-level data covering a 50-year period.
-From the Survey, we also collected and digitized county-level and prefecture-level industrial production data.
+From the Survey, we also collected and digitized county-level and prefecture-level industrial production data.9